A survey and analysis of TLS interception mechanisms and motivations: SSL/TLS: Background

 \subsubsection{\textsf{KeyExchange}}

-Prior to TLS 1.3, if the negotiated ciphersuite is not based on RSA, the server then sends its signed key share in the \textsf{ServerKeyExchange} message and ends with an empty \textsf{ServerHelloDone} message.
-The client responds with its key share in a \textsf{ClientKeyExchange} message, wasting round trips compared to TLS 1.3.
-For RSA ciphersuites, the \textsf{ServerKeyExchange} is skipped, and the client simply sends the ePMS in the \textsf{ClientKeyExchange} message.
+Prior to TLS 1.3, when a non-RSA ciphersuite is negotiated, the server then sends its signed key share in the \textsf{ServerKeyExchange} \TLSMsg{SKE} message and ends with an empty \textsf{ServerHelloDone} \TLSMsg{SHD} message.
+The client responds with its key share in a \textsf{ClientKeyExchange} \TLSMsg{CKE} message, wasting round trips compared to TLS 1.3.
+For RSA ciphersuites, the \textsf{ServerKeyExchange} is skipped, and the client simply sends the ePMS in the \TLSMsg{CKE} message.